 What are the Italian definite articles?
-English only has one: the.
+English has only one: the.
 Italian has… well, a few.

 Il cane